ensapra/sapra.ObjectController/README.md

 # Object Controller
-This repository contains the basic structure to build an object controller, following a certain workflow.
+This package contains the basic structure to build an object controller, following a certain workflow.
 It allows the user to create different modules that can be structured so that components inside can be shown, hidden, and overall enabled and disabled

 It contains a samples folder, showing an example of component structure.